Some of the links in this post may be affiliate links. See our disclosure for more info.

 Do you enjoy podcasts yet?
 Here are 8 benefits of podcasts and why listening to them can greatly add to your life.

-Thousands of quality top podcasts are regularly being recorded that either inform or entertain their audiences, and they can all be listened to in any type of environment you could think of.
-Learn six big reasons podcasts make great additions to your life…
+Thousands of top quality podcasts are regularly being recorded that either inform or entertain their audiences, and they can all be listened to in any type of environment you could think of.

-Podcasts are by and large offered for free.
-Audiobooks can be purchased for about $15 apiece, usually delivering somewhere between eight and twenty hours worth of listening.
+Podcasts are, by and large, offered for free.
+Audiobooks can be purchased for about $15 apiece, usually delivering between eight and twenty hours of listening.

-Meanwhile, even though you can get hundreds of hours of entertainment out of programs like Fresh Air or The Nerdist, you don’t have to pay a cent for podcasts.
-You can contribute to Patreon crowdfunding campaigns if you want to support the shows you particularly enjoy, but you almost always have the option to listen to podcasts for free.
+You can contribute to crowdfunding campaigns if you want to support the shows you particularly enjoy, but you almost always have the option to listen to podcasts for free.